 Survey of music written between 1820 and 1900, with emphasis on the definition of style and how it is expressed by individual composers.
 Approaches include performance, analysis, and research methods.
-Prerequisite: MUS 301.

 406 Twentieth-Century Music Literature.
-Spring (4).

 Examination and appreciation of the styles and major composers of the twentieth century.
 Detailed study of selected works.
-Prerequisite: MUS 301.
-Offered in alternate years.